 A DDI occurs when one drug modifies the pharmacological activity of other drug.
 It is a common characteristic of adverse drug reactions (ADR) [1], which is the focus of pharmacovigilance [2].
 DDIs can be divided into two major groups, pharmacokinetic interactions, which involves changes in the absorption, distribution, metabolism and excretion of the drugs [3], and pharmacodynamics interactions; in which directly one drug changes the pharmacological effect of another one being additive or antagonist [4].

 DDI data can be found in both public website sources (Drugbank, Crediblemeds…) and private commercial sources (Lexicomp, Stockley’s drug interactions…).
-As mentioned before, DDI data may come from ADRs of electronic health records (EHR), but also can be predicted from natural language processing (NLP) or text-mining techniques.
 Some DDI extraction challenges were hold in the past with the goal of covering different approaches when extracting DDI data from biomedical texts [5] [6].
 DDI data covers the drug pair but also information related to its clinical significance, side effects, or evidence level.

-Its importance in the pharmacovigilance field makes trivial to unify all this data in a unique compendium, normalized to a golden standard identifier.
-A previous study already tried to integrate 14 databases with DDI information mapped to Drugbank identifiers [7].
+Previous studies have tried to integrate 14 databases with DDI information mapped to Drugbank identifiers [7].
 In a society where co-administration of drugs is becoming more and more frequent, a synthesis of this knowledge would help clinicians guide patients to effective and less noxious medication therapies [8].

 In this paper, our objective is to extract all DDI data from publicly available databases, and gather all of them by mapping each drug to a common identifier; the ATC code.
 Having a common dataset, we will characterize the drug pairs and will factorize its DDI information so that it can be used in future exploratory analysis.
 Finally, we filtered our compendium to a clinical data generated by the laboratory and tried to identify significant patterns across it.
+Its importance in the pharmacovigilance field makes trivial to unify all this data in a unique compendium, normalized to a golden standard identifier.

 MATERIALS AND METHODS